Spirals-Team/librepair-experiments/README.md

 ## Builds information extracted from the Travis CI API

+The use of Travis CI API allowed to collect useful information about the collected failing builds, such as their states, the trigger events and their duration.

+### States of the collected failing builds

 A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: `errored`, `failed`, or `canceled`.

 In the following table, we reported the number of the collected builds based on their state: